Welcome to Pediatric OT!

 Our top selling pack of 200 Brain Break and Sensory Activity Cards….a must-have for your clinic or classroom!

 4) Networking is one of the most critical activities a new therapist can engage in.
 Since the OT community is close-knit, knowing who runs local meetings, support groups, and local clinics can benefit you greatly.
 Don’t forget to keep in touch with your school professors and clinical instructors.
 I ended up seeking a job five years later from a former clinical supervisor!
 Be sure to maintain a positive and professional attitude as you enter meetings and group events.
-I encourage you to think of it as though you’re always on an interview for a new job!
+I encourage you to think of it as though you’re always in an interview for a new job!
 You never know when or where a therapist is seeking a new hire!

 Mentoring is another wonderful way to network and gain helpful insight from someone with experience in the field.
 I mentor many new pediatric OTs and the relationship benefits both parties.
-Oftentimes, new graduates have new and fresh treatment ides or have completed great research on new topics.
+Oftentimes, new graduates have new and fresh treatment ideas or have completed great research on new topics.

 Come to my 5/5 star Pediatric OT Primer course.
 I offer all courses on-demand so you take them when YOU want!
 They are two hours in length, I provide a certificate of attendance, and we’ll discuss SPD, behavior, goals, treatment strategies and more.
 See the bottom of this post for details.